hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 ## Trader NCTS subscriptions

-Any traders who subscribed to the NCTS before NCTS4 must upgrade their NCTS subscriptions before they can use NCTS5 from 16 November 2023.
+Any traders who subscribed to the NCTS before NCTS4 must upgrade their NCTS subscriptions before they can use NCTS5.

 For information about upgrading an NCTS subscription, see [How to subscribe to the New Computerised Transit System](https://www.gov.uk/guidance/how-to-subscribe-to-the-new-computerised-transit-system).

-**Note:** After receiving our new NCTS subscription, you must use only that subscription for making all of your NCTS4 and NCTS5 transit declarations.
+After receiving your upgraded NCTS subscription, you can use it alongside your existing subscription for both NCTS4 and NCTS5 transit declarations.
+However, after NCTS5 goes live on 16 November 2023, the UK NCTS service will make use of only your upgraded NCTS subscription for all NCTS5 transit declarations.

 [Contact the NCTS Helpdesk](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/new-computerised-transit-system-enquiries) if you need any help or advice when using the NCTS.